The 1st of February brings us closer to our Batanes trip and we’re so excited! =)

 A regular non-promo Batanes ticket is normally at P6,000 to P9,000 ONE WAY, per person via PAL Express (this route used to be serviced by Airphil).

-Our PAL Express ticket cost us only P1,890.33 ROUND TRIP per pax!
+Our PAL Express ticket to Basco cost us only P1,890.33 ROUND TRIP per pax!
 That’s HUGE savings!
 That is why it’s worth to wait for those promo fares even if the flight date is 4 months in the future like in our case. =)

 **If you want to see a bigger picture, click this: http://screencast.com/t/lzYUrtw0mgpa